ScanNet/ScanNet/README.md

 * 3D object retrieval
 * Semantic voxel labeling

-Trained models can be downloaded with the ScanNet data release.
+Label mappings and trained models can be downloaded with the ScanNet data release.

 See [Tasks](Tasks).

+### Labels
+The label mapping file (`scannet-labels.combined.tsv`) in the ScanNet release contains mappings from the labels provided in the ScanNet annotations to the object category sets of [NYUv2](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), [ModelNet](http://modelnet.cs.princeton.edu/), [ShapeNet](https://www.shapenet.org/), and [WordNet](https://wordnet.princeton.edu/) synsets.
+Note that the ScanNet label ids are the line numbers of the file (1-indexed from the first object).

 ## Citation